 Dr Sacha Howell, who is leading the study on behalf of NIHR Manchester BRC

-We know that women from ethnic minorities are less likely to engage with early detection initiatives such as breast screening and present with later stage cancers.
-Therefore, the researchers approached the Public Programmes Team for support arranging a public involvement group to inform study protocol development.
+There is evidence to suggest that women from ethnic minorities are less likely to engage with early detection initiatives such as breast screening and present with later stage cancers.
+Therefore, researchers approached VOCAL for support arranging a public involvement group to inform study protocol development.
 After presenting the research to the BAMER Research Advisory Group (BRAG), one member (Ehinor Otaigbe, CEO of Wonderfully Made Woman) brought together a group of Black African Caribbean women at her community centre.
 Insights from this group included suggested recruitment strategies to engage BAMER communities.

 BRAG act as a bridge linking researchers with BAMER communities.
 The group’s involvement will prove invaluable in engaging a variety of ethnic backgrounds in our research to reduce health inequalities.
 This in turn will ensure the development of a breast cancer risk assessment that is more widely acceptable and accessible.

 Sarah Bellhouse, PhD researcher on the project

 Another GM priority is that fewer people will die early from respiratory (lung) disease.

 Lung diseases are the third most common cause of death in the UK.
 We want to change this, which is why programmes within our respiratory research theme are carrying out studies in this area.

 The British Lung Foundation Early Chronic Obstructive Pulmonary Disease (COPD) Consortium Cohort study